Buoyed By Polls, S.Africas Radical Left Party Launches Election Campaign - UrduPoint

 The ruling African National Congress (ANC) is set to launch its own manifesto at the same venue in two weeks.

+"We are happy the EFF chose KZN this time around because political parties usually choose other provinces, this time they all want to be here," Nompumelelo Nhlapho, 41, told AFP.

-Malema, 42, founded the EFF in 2013, after he was thrown out of the ANC, where he served as youth leader, for fomenting divisions and bringing the party into disrepute.
+Malema, 42, founded the EFF in 2013 after being thrown out of the ANC, where he served as youth leader, for fomenting divisions and bringing the party into disrepute.

 Recent Stories